Anthony-van-Deventer/RMBTechAssessment/README.md

-# Simplistic Java Order Book Framework
+# Java Order Book Framework

 ## Overview
-This project implements a simplistic **Order Book** framework using **Java SE**.
+This project implements a simplistic **Order Book and Matching Engine** framework using **Java SE**.
 It provides functionality to manage and match orders in a trading system without relying on external frameworks, databases, or open-source libraries.

 The project consists of the following components:
 1. **OrderBook**: Handles storage and management of orders.
 2. **MatchingEngine**: Matches buy and sell orders and updates the order book accordingly.
 3. **Order Model**: Represents an individual order.
 4. **Side Enum**: Represents the side of an order (BUY or SELL).

 The solution prioritizes efficiency and simplicity while adhering to the constraints provided in the assessment.